IdanCo/FirebaseMeetup/README.md

 ```
 4. The _SignIn_ component implements Google Login.
 Enable it through the authentication section in your firebase console.

-**Notice** This project uses [Angular Firebase](https://github.com/angular/angularfire2), which is an angular wrapper of the [firebase js] library.
+**Notice** This project uses [Angular Firebase](https://github.com/angular/angularfire2), which is an angular wrapper of the original firebase js library.
 Checkout [their tutorial](https://github.com/angular/angularfire2/blob/master/docs/install-and-setup.md) for details and code samples.

 ## Install Dependencies